-For years, property in Puerto Pollensa has been attractive to second home buyers.
-Between May and October, Puerto Pollensa is full of summer residents making the most of the beach and surrounding scenery – enjoyed no more than by avid cyclists and yacht-owners.
-This demand for outdoor living in Puerto Pollensa has shaped its property market and created an influx in luxury holiday rental.
+For years, property in Puerto Pollensa has been attractive to second-home buyers.
+Between May and October, Puerto Pollensa is full of summer residents making the most of the beach and surrounding scenery – enjoyed no more than by avid cyclists and yacht owners.
+This demand for outdoor living in Puerto Pollensa has shaped its property market and created an influx in luxury holiday rentals.
 However, it’s not just the fitness community that strengthens the property market here.
-Its Sierra de Tramuntana backdrop, nearby white sandy beach and famous Pine Walk make Puerto Pollensa a dream to buy property in, whether you love outdoors sports or not.
+Its Sierra de Tramuntana backdrop, nearby white sandy beach and famous Pine Walk make Puerto Pollensa a dream to buy property in, whether you love outdoor sports or not.

 A family-friendly resort for many years, Puerto Pollensa has also attracted a growing population of ex-pats to its stunning shores.